 Please wait less

-The Peequal aims to overcome this "structural" deficiency, and is already at least six times more efficient than a portable toilet.
-Also excellent for public and momentary events. the first Peequal structures were installed at the Bristol Comedy Garden last week.
+The Peequal aims to overcome this “structural” deficiency, and is already at least six times more efficient than a portable toilet.
+Also excellent for public and temporary events. the first Peequal structures were installed at the Bristol Comedy Garden last week.